harharkh/mayda/README.md

 ### Example: indexing

-Use the `Access` trait to index the compressed array.
+Use the `Access` and `AccessInto` traits to index the compressed array.
 This is similar to `Index`, but returns a vector instead of a slice.

 ```rust
 extern crate mayda;